aannenko/CrackSharp/src/CrackSharp.Api/README.md

 #### Available params
 - `hash=<some_des_hash_here>` - the service will attempt to find a combination of characters behind the given DES hash.
 - `maxWordLength=<your_number_here>` (optional) - the service will check all character combinations (words) starting from 1 char-long and up to the provided word length before giving up.
-Defalut value for `maxWordLength` is 8.
+Defalut value for is `8`.
 - `chars=abcXYZ` (optional) - the service will only build combinations from these characters.
-Default value for `chars` is `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789`.
+Default value is `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789`.

 ### Remarks
 1. Primary goal of each request to this web service is to decrypt the specified DES hash.
 It means that the parameters `maxWordLength` and `chars` will be ignored if the service already knows a decrypted value of the hash.
 Also if two requests to decrypt the same hash are made at the same moment but with different values for `chars` and/or `maxWordLength`, two separate decryption tasks will start and each task will periodically check if the hash is already decrypted (and cached) by the other task - in which case it will immediately return decrypted value even if it's not composable from the specified `chars` or is longer than `maxWordLength`.